u16052642/thrive_erp_documentation/documentation-16.0/content/applications/services/helpdesk/advanced/close_tickets.rst

 Closing tickets
 ===============

-Once work has been completed on a *Helpdesk* ticket in Odoo, there are several ways it can be closed.
+Once work has been completed on a *Helpdesk* ticket in Thrive Bureau ERP, there are several ways it can be closed.
 Manually closing solved tickets keeps the pipeline up to date, while automatically closing inactive tickets prevents unnecessary blocking issues.
 Allowing customers to close their own tickets minimizes confusion around whether an issue is considered solved or not.
 This results in increased